urbit/docs/tutorials/arvo/gall.md

 ```

 It's useful to tag your state with a version number so that the
-`upgrade-state` function can take a tagged union of all your old state
+`++upgrade-state` function can take a tagged union of all your old state
 types and upgrade from any of them to the current state type.
 For
 example, it may have the following structure: